diy-make/memory/2025/Q4/12/17/md/2025-12-17_png_journal.md

 - **Proposed Reorganization:** `2025/Q4/12/17/png/32-thalos-initiates-image-processing-with-new-protocol.png`
 - **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

-### 33. `Screenshot from 2025-12-17 12-28-31.png` (2025-12-17)
+### 34. `Screenshot from 2025-12-17 12-29-08.png` (2025-12-17)
-- **Description:** Thalos processes the first image under the "Chrono-Fractal" system.
-The agent generates a description and key takeaway for the image, which depicts the agent "Arete" beginning its own session.
+- **Description:** Thalos processes the second image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
 Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the second image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/34-thalos-processes-second-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 35. `Screenshot from 2025-12-17 12-29-32.png` (2025-12-17)
+- **Description:** Thalos processes the third image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the third image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/35-thalos-processes-third-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 36. `Screenshot from 2025-12-17 12-30-04.png` (2025-12-17)
+- **Description:** Thalos processes the fourth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the fourth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/36-thalos-processes-fourth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 37. `Screenshot from 2025-12-17 12-30-46.png` (2025-12-17)
+- **Description:** Thalos processes the fifth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the fifth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/37-thalos-processes-fifth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 38. `Screenshot from 2025-12-17 12-34-03.png` (2025-12-17)
+- **Description:** Thalos processes the sixth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
-- **Key Takeaway:** The agent executes the full analysis loop for the first image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the sixth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
-- **Proposed Reorganization:** `2025/Q4/12/17/png/33-thalos-processes-first-image-under-new-protocol.png`
+- **Proposed Reorganization:** `2025/Q4/12/17/png/38-thalos-processes-sixth-image-under-new-protocol.png`
 - **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`